CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 While using DAL, we can type the arguments it will receive.

+## Destructuring Reminder

+if data was is an object that exports an object containing more properties than just the products, we couldn't do it like this, because it is not an array, but an object with various keys, for example, products, totalProducts, lastUpdated

+in cases like an object with more keys we can simply use

+interface ProductResponse {
+products: Product[];
+totalProducts: number;
+lastUpdated: string;
+}

+const data: ProductResponse = await fetchData();

+then we do simply

+const { products } = data

+If we want to manually type for some reason, would be like

+cost { products }: { products: Product[] } = data, or assigning a type to a variable const product: Product[] = data.products

+and if we do something like const { product: Product } = data; it would be interpreted as

+get products from data and rename products to Product

+another reminder

+when we are destructuring (extracting values of an object), the name before the : is the original key and after the : is the new variable name

+when we are creating an object or defining properties

+before the : is the key of the new object and after it, is an existing variable value

 ## Error in the API, NextResponse e NextRequest

 I faced an error, where i tried using in the arguments of the functions, res: NextResponse, then when i return a response